gustavo-alberto/MicroManipulatorStepper/README.md

 ## Getting Started

 Below is a list of high level steps you can follow if you want to replicate the project.
-If you have questions or problems with the build, joint the discord server to get help.
+If you have questions or problems with the build or just want to discuss subjects related to the project, joint the projects community [Discord Server](https://discord.gg/maRvMVpa2Q').

 1. Read this Document and whatch the linked videos
 2. Get the parts listed in [Bill of Materials](documentation/bom/bom.md)
 3. Build the device and electronics
 4. Upload firmware using VSCode with PlattformIO plugin
 5. Calibrate axis

-## 💬 Discord Server

-Visit the projects community [Discord Server](https://discord.gg/maRvMVpa2Q) to meet and discuss subjects related to the project, get help for the build or share ideas and applications.

 ## 🐍 Python-API